-[Camano Island, WA] April 23rd, 2018, Michael Maxwell of Maxwell Graham, PS, a Bellevue personal injury firm, filed a lawsuit against Island County, Washington in Snohomish County Superior Court, Complaint #18-2-03662-31 for damages resulting from catastrophic motor vehicle collisions on North Sunrise Boulevard on Camano Island.
+[Camano Island, WA] On April 23rd, 2018, Michael Maxwell filed a lawsuit against Island County, Washington in the Snohomish County Superior Court, Complaint #18-2-03662-31, for damages resulting from catastrophic motor vehicle collisions on North Sunrise Boulevard on Camano Island.

-The lawsuit alleges that unsuspecting drivers were unable to navigate an “S” curve portion of the roadway for numerous reasons listed in the complaint including icy and wet road surfaces and a lack of a guardrail to protect drivers from going off the road down a steep embankment.
-Trees too close to the road’s fog line caused injuries which the lawsuit alleges were foreseeable.
+The lawsuit alleges that unsuspecting drivers were unable to navigate an “S” curve portion of the roadway for numerous reasons listed in the complaint, including icy and wet road surfaces and a lack of a guardrail to protect drivers from going off the road down a steep embankment.
+Trees too close to the road’s fog line caused injuries that the lawsuit alleges were foreseeable.

-The lawsuit alleges that 35 year Cichy was killed when his vehicle struck a tree which was six and a half feet from the road.
+The lawsuit alleges that Mr. Cichy was killed when his vehicle struck a tree that was six and a half feet from the road.
 The “Trevor tree” had a cross nailed to it in memory of Mr. Cichy.
 Ten years later, Maxwell’s client Richard Shallow struck a different tree near the Cichy tree.
 As a result of this crash, Mr. Shallow suffered a severe brain injury.